seisman/academic-homepage/content/home/researches.md

 +++
 # Projects widget.
-# This widget displays all projects from `content/project/`.
 widget = "projects"
 active = true
 date = "2017-07-20T00:00:00"

-title = "科研项目"
+title = "Researches"
 subtitle = ""

 # Order that this section will appear in.
 weight = 10

+# Content.
+# Display content from the following folder.
+# For example, `folder = "project"` displays content from `content/project/`.
+folder = "research"

 # View.
 # Customize how projects are displayed.